-ubbatch – batch process data
+ubbatch – batch load data into a table

 ubbatch is used to batch load data into a UNIBASE file.

 Records to be imported are passed to the standard input of ubbatch either through a pipe or by redirecting standard input.